 Traditionally, we will honor a special guest and present them with a plaque, including a photo of the band.
 Past guests include former provosts, coaches, and instructors.

-Each year, all members of the band are invited to a band open forum to discuss the season.
-Members suggest changes to this handbook and discuss positives and negatives of the season.
-Additional feedback regarding the ensemble is welcome throughout the year.
+Each year, all members of the band and drumline are invited to an open forum to discuss the season.
+Members suggest changes to the handbook and discuss positives and negatives of the season.
+Additional feedback regarding the ensemble is welcome throughout the year via e-mail to firstname.lastname@example.org or email@example.com.